tinhtq/aws-resource/ec2/ec2-with-docker/README.md

 # Create EC2 with Docker installed

-It can make easy to deploy EC2 with Docker in Kodekloud.
+It can make easy to deploy EC2 with Docker.